APX Group × Armilla Tech Ltd.

 Market SignalCurrent ReadingStrategic Implication

-4.1 Market Timing and Regulatory Pull
+4.1 Market Timing and Institutional Pull

 4.2 Product Positioning and Patent-Supported Narrative